1. Home

 7/10

 It feels well-made, especially in top-spec where you’ll find leather trim and an interior that looks a bit like a cut-price Mercedes-Benz.
 It’s a spacious cabin, too, with big comfortable seats in the front.
-There’s plenty of useful storage areas, and you can fit three adults in the back with more comfort than you would in a lot of rivals.
+There are plenty of useful storage areas, and you can fit three adults in the back with more comfort than you would in a lot of rivals.
 The rear seats even recline, for that extra touch of luxury.

 The engine line-up is limited to a 1.5-litre petrol engine that isn’t as quick as similarly-sized engines used in rivals.
 It does the job, although it lacks refinement if you work it hard.
 Ultimately, the MG HS isn’t perfect, but chuck in a long warranty that can be transferred to subsequent owners, and it could be a stonker of a used car purchase.